 - The academic performance of the academies shows a positive and upward trajectory, proving that education outputs benefit from the resources and budgets afforded by the Trust and that value for money is being achieved within the headline results - Collaboration between the two schools to facilitate consistency and good practice allowing education professionals to share best practice, improve self- evaluation, cross pollenate strategy, data and resources and to be each other's critical friend. - Sharing the ICT technician between the two schools.
-Previously, as part of an SLA with Bolton ICT, Red Lane paid for a technician for 1 day a week and that was reduced to half a day at each school. - Sharing a minibus has allowed more pupils to benefit from sporting events, trips and visits. - Sharing staff in EYFS has caused less disruption to pupils learning and has been more cost effective than using sometimes less skilled supply teachers. - Upgrade of ICT equipment-interactive whiteboards.
-Suppliers were invited to attend school and quote for providing and fitting 12 interactive boards in classrooms across the Trust.
-It was ensured that quotes consisted of like for like products.
-Quotes were taken to the Resources Committee who chose a supplier based on price, product quality and installation guarantees and aftercare. - Refurbishment of Masefield KS2 classrooms and Refurbishment of Red Lanes KS2 hall.
+Previously, as part of an SLA with Bolton ICT, Red Lane paid for a technician for 1 day a week and that was reduced to half a day at each school. - .
+Sharing a minibus has allowed more pupils to benefit from sporting events, trips and visits. - Sharing expertise ensured both schools were successful in securing a capital fund bid in each school.
+This has improved the health, safety and fire safety in both schools - Upgrade of ICT equipment-iPads and training has enhanced the provision across the two schools. - Replacement of fencing at Masefield and Red Lanes outside areas.
 Builders were invited to attend each school and quote for refurbishment works.
 It was ensured that quotes consisted of like for like products.
-Quotes were taken to the Resources Committee who chose a builder based on price, product quality and installation guarantees and aftercare.
+Quotes were taken to the Resources Committee who chose a builder based on price, product quality and installation guarantees and aftercare. - Sharing expertise on establishing and running an out of school club has enabled Masefield to secure more funds for their school.

-The purpose of the system of internal control
+The Purpose of the System of Internal Control

 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Academy Trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Base Academy Trust for the year ended 31 August 2017 and up to the date of approval of the annual report and financial statements.
+The system of internal control has been in place in BASE Academy Trust for the period of 1st Sept 2017 to 31 August 2018 and up to the date of approval of the annual report and financial statements.

-Capacity to handle risk
+Capacity to Handle Risk

-The Governing Body has reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Governing Body is of the view that there is a formal ongoing process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the year ending 31 August 2017 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Governing Body.
+The Trustees have reviewed the key risks to which the Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Trustees are of the view that there is a formal ongoing process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place for the period ending 31 August 2018 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the Trustees:

-On 1st October 2016, during the financial year the risk register was produced and was approved by the Trust Board on the 5th December 2016.
-This risk register will be reviewed by the Audit Committee termly and reported to the Trust Board.
+The risk register was produced on 1st October 2016 and approved by the Trust Board on the 5th December 2016.
+This risk register has been be reviewed by the Audit and Risk Committee termly and reported to the Trust Board.